 I used my food processor to grind the Wasa Multi Grain down into the perfect crumb consistency.
 After that, each slice of zucchini gets a coat in egg and the Wasa crumbs before baking.
 It couldn’t be easier!
 Honestly, they’re delicious alone but even better dipped in your favorite marinara sauce.
 (You can find the complete recipe below).

 You’ll love how crunchy these come out so they satisfy that urge to snack!
 Added to that, this recipe is a breeze to make.
 You can bake up as much or as little as you like in no time.
 Now, there’s never an excuse for me to not snack right!

 I chose Wasa Multi Grain for this recipe, but have also used the Wasa Thins Sesame & Sea Salt.
 Really, any of the Wasa varieties will work depending on the flavors you’re looking for.
 I crushed them in the food processor and added some seasonings (salt, pepper, oregano) to make my own better-for-you coating.
-Wasa products are Non-GMO Project Verified, all natural and high fiber AND they have the Whole Grains Council seal.
+Wasa products are all-natural and high fiber AND they have the Whole Grains Council seal.
 They are Kosher, and made with no perservatives.
 They really are the best low calorie, crunchy snack!

 Wasa Multi Grain offers a full-bodied flavor of four perfectly blended, wholesome grains (rye, wheat, oats and barley).
 The oat flakes and rye bran topping add delicious complexity to each extra-crunchy thick slice of the crispbread making for the perfect canvas for snacking.
 Whether you grind these up to make a coating, like I did, OR you top with your favorite things, these are a must-have in your pantry!